Little Children (2006): Todd Field’s Follow-Up to “In the Bedroom,” Starring Kate Winslet and Patrick Wilson (Adultery, Erotic Movies)

-Though “Little Children” is not perfect, due to some structural and tonal, and Jennifer Connelly’s bad performance, which stands out because the rest of the ensemble is terrific.
-Nonetheless, as of September, it’s the most interesting and provocative American movie of the year, and I doubt if we will see many pictures that are as ambitious as Field’s film before the end of the season.
+“Little Children” is not perfect, due to some structural and tonal issues, and Jennifer Connelly’s bad performance, which stands out because the rest of the ensemble is terrific.
+Nonetheless, as of September, it’s the most interesting and provocative American movie of the year, and I doubt if we will see many pictures that are as ambitious as Field’s film.

-A deeper look at “Little Children” suggests that it’s a different kind of movie than those two, with an original different narrative strategy, visual style, and characters.
-The movie is at once more ambitious and more complex than “American Beauty,” but it’s also more problematic, perhaps because of its complex structure and ambitious goals.
+A deeper look at “Little Children” suggests that it’s a different kind of movie than those two, with original different narrative strategy, visual style, and characters.
+The movie is at once more complex than “American Beauty,” but it’s also more problematic, perhaps because of its ambitious goals.

 Give it a chance.
-In moments, “Little Children” is a tough movie to sit through, due to its emotional intensity and uneasy shifts in tone, but you will find yourself provoked and upset, if not downright haunted, by specific images and dialogue lines long after the experience is over, which can’t be said about most American movies these days.
+In moments, “Little Children” is a tough movie to sit through, due to its emotional intensity and uneasy shifts in tone, but you will find yourself provoked and upset, if not downright haunted, by specific images and dialogue lines long after the experience is over.

 As co-written by Field and Tom Perrotta, based on the best-selling novel by Perrotta (who also wrote “Election,” made into a great picture by Alexander Payne), “Little Children” centers on twelve fully-developed characters whose lives intersect in surprising, even dangerous ways, when they meet in various places of their small, intimate community: the playgrounds, the town pool, the supermarket, and of course, the private homes.

-The movie is wonderful in showing how an initial embrace and a fake kiss ricochet with far-reaching consequences for the couple and its surroundings.
+The movie shows how an initial embrace and fake kiss ricochet with far-reaching consequences for the couple and its surroundings.
 Gradually, amid talks at the neighborhood pool and walks in the park with their kids, Todd and Sarah delve into a heated affair.
-Todd sees a light in Sarah that her husband hasnt noticed for years, and Sarah fills the emotional void that Kathy has created in her pursuit of more stable, upscale life, defined by conspicuous consumption and materialistic possessions.
+Todd sees a light in Sarah that her husband hasn’t noticed for years, and Sarah fills the emotional void that Kathy has created in her pursuit of more stable, upscale life, defined by conspicuous consumption and materialistic possessions.

-Sarahs wayward attentions dont seem to bother her husband Richard, who’s far too obsessed with an online stripper, Slutty Kay, to even notice.
-Richard becomes so enamored of this Internet exhibitionist that he lets himself get caught by Sarah in an uncompromising position that would embarrass any man, let alone a married one.
-(Compared to the book, in the film, Richard’s persona is both changed and diminished, perhaps due to the need for dramatic compression).
+Sarah’s wayward attentions don’t seem to bother her husband Richard, who’s too obsessed with an online stripper, Slutty Kay, to even notice.
+Richard becomes so enamored of this Internet exhibitionist that he lets himself get caught by Sarah in uncompromising position that would embarrass any man, let alone a married one.
+(Unlike the book, in the film, Richard’s persona is both changed and diminished, perhaps due to the need for dramatic compression).

 In a poignant reading group session, the movie suggests an inventive parallel between the tragic heroine of Flaubert’s seminal novel “Madame Bovary” and Sarah’s adultery and ultimate fate.
 Granted expressive close-ups, Winslet’s Sarah wonders what choices she has, and how much has the status of “deviant” women-mothers changed as far as societal expectations are concerned.

 Switching from the personal to the collective domain, what rallies the community’s disparate characters together is the appearance of Ronnie (brilliantly played by Jackie Earle Halley), a convicted sex offender, who returns to the neighborhood after a stint in prison.
 While his mother May is still convinced that her baby boy could never do such terrible things, the rest of the community thinks otherwise.
-As Ronnie’s attempts to lead a normal life begin to falter, the neighborhood is quick to organize against him.
+As Ronnie’s attempts to lead a normal life begin to falter, the neighborhood quickly organizes against him.

-Local cop Larry Hedges (Noah Emmerich), a macho, self-righteous bully, is obsessed with getting Ronnie McGorvey out of the neighborhood, and to that extent, has formed a group of concerned parents.
+Local cop Larry Hedges (Noah Emmerich), a macho, self-righteous bully, is obsessed with getting Ronnie McGorvey out of the neighborhood, and to that extent, he forms a group of concerned parents.
 Having joined the football team, Todd comes under the influence of Hedges and joins him on some of his harassment trips to McGorveys house, where he needs to contend with Larry’s tough mom May.

 The scenes between May and Ronnie, and between Ronnie and the other town members are intense and disturbing, though not exploitational or gratuitous.
 Touching on a timely issue, how to handle sex offenders considering the statistics of repeated crime rates, and what should be the community role in helping them, Field and Perotta succeed in humanizing the character and his predicament, particularly in a great scene toward the end, in which Ronnie comes face-to-face with Sarah and her daughter.